 - Use whey on the skin and hair.
 Some people claim that whey has excellent toning qualities for the skin and hair.
 Try some on a cotton ball and apply to your face as a toning agent or add a few cups to bathwater."

 After reading all that you would say no way!
-But Whey!

 Disclaimer: All medical information in this post is merely information & not advise.
 If you need medical advice, please consult your doctor or other appropriate medical professional.